 (1) Past President.
 No replacement shall occur.
 The President shall fulfill the Past-President's duties for the balance of his or her term.

-(6) In the event a vacancy in any office exists at the time of the annual meeting, the Executive Committee shall be responsible for nominating a candidate(s) to fill the vacancy and the vacancy shall be filled by a majority vote of the membership attending the next annual meeting.
+(4) In the event a vacancy exists at the time of the annual meeting, the Nominating Committee shall be responsible for nominating a candidate(s) to fill the vacancy and the vacancy shall be filled by a majority vote of the membership attending the next annual meeting.

-These By-Laws may be amended or adopted by a majority written vote of the members present and voting at the annual meeting of the Western Region. [ originally adopted at the 2001 Annual Meeting.]
+Section 1.
+These By-laws may be amended or adopted by a majority written vote of the members present and voting at the annual meeting of the Midwest Region.